Richmond Hill Performing Arts Centre: HE WHO MUST DIE, a dramatic play based on Christ Re-Crucified by Nikos Kazantzakis

 Dean M Antonakes, of D Major Productions, is the producer and artistic/music director of HE WHO MUST DIE which is will be staged in a six-performance run on January 4-6 2013 at the Richmond Hill Centre for the Performing Arts.
 Tickets are available now, online at www.dmajorproductions.com.

 You have read this article with the title Richmond Hill Performing Arts Centre: HE WHO MUST DIE, a dramatic play based on Christ Re-Crucified by Nikos Kazantzakis .
-You can bookmark this page URL http://gaytunisia-to-da-ri.blogspot.com/2012/12/richmond-hill-performing-arts-centre-he.html.
+You can bookmark this page URL https://gaytunisia-to-da-ri.blogspot.com/2012/12/richmond-hill-performing-arts-centre-he.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...